phishinga/Simple-Vulnerable-Web-App-SQLi/README.md

     - This Function is used to test the database connection.
     - Simply go to http://localhost:5000/test.

+## Running the App

-The application listens on port 5000 and can be accessed via the URL http://localhost:5000/.
+Simply copy paste the whole repo and run ```python3 apiSQLi.py``` The application listens on port 5000 and can be accessed via the URL http://localhost:5000.

 POST
 - http://localhost:5000/